 The Quarles WTP was the first CCMWA water treatment plant, with the first phase built in 1952.
 Since that time, it has undergone many system improvements and expansions to meet the growing community's water needs and is currently permitted to produce 86 million gallons per day.
-The original water treatment facility built on the Quarles WTP campus was demolished in 2019 and is in the process of being fully replaced as part of CCMWA's current 5-year capital improvement program.
+The original water treatment facility built on the Quarles WTP campus was replaced by a multi-year project that was completed in 2021.
 Source water for the Quarles WTP comes from the Chattahoochee River, which is part of the Apalachicola-Chattahoochee-Flint (ACF) River Basin.
 The Quarles WTP staff monitor, execute, and manage every aspect of the water treatment process using conventional treatment processes.